 Perhaps he was simply being tricky.
 By casting the wealthy in his eminently entertaining stories of scandal, perhaps he meant to mock them, not to glorify their way of life.
 In portraying the situations his characters find themselves in, the patriarchy of it all, the stinky elitism (Cristy in Karma is of such privilege that she flew off to America on a whim to go soul-searching), he could have intended, subtly, to horrify as much as to delight.

-Of course, this is merely an interpretation of the films, on their own.
+Of course, this is merely an interpretation of the films, as objective, creative products.
 This is a hypothesis about Zialcita’s intentions formed by letting his films speak on his behalf.
 (Or, put in another perspective, letting the films speak for themselves.)
 It can easily be a misguided projection.
 A little research on the filmmaker’s life, reading biographies or listening to any interviews that may exist of him, will more readily answer the question of his personal stances.

 But modern audiences who stumble upon Zialcita’s films may very well be uninterested about authorial intents.
 (An author or filmmaker’s moral character is a more contentious concern.)
 And this may actually be the compassionate attitude we should take: it is not necessary to ask whether he was ahead of his time or not.
 We do not have to judge a filmmaker’s convictions to be able to take his films as creative documents of their times, as stories to be discussed so as to illuminate our own present experience.